In this lesson, we will demonstrate the secondary effect of the rudder.

 We have seen already that when the rudder is used with the wings level, the glider yaws, and does not turn.
 What happens if we use the rudder on its own, without actively keeping the wings level?

 When flying slowly, if the rudder is used on its own the glider yaws, rolls, and the nose goes down.
 At best you’ll be in a skidding turn, but the result could easily be a spin or spiral dive, with significant loss of height.

 When flying more quickly and using the rudder alone, the same effect is seen, but is less marked.
 A look at the string shows the glider skids.

 If we use the aileron and rudder together, we can make a coordinated turn, meaning there is no wing drop or skid as we turn.

-This demonstration is in a valley, in calm conditions, flying a Standard Cirrus.
-This is not the way to fly!
+This demonstration is not the way to fly!
 Your goal is always to fly ‘coordinated’, using matching aileron and rudder movements together.

 Alternative Video without animation